ratan-lab/sumo/README.rst

-        infile.npz            input .npz file containing array indexed as 'clusters', with sample names in first column and clustering labels in second column (file created by running SUMO with mode 'run')
+        infile.npz            input .npz file containing array indexed as 'clusters', with sample names in first column and clustering labels in second column (file created by running sumo with mode 'run')
         labels                either .npy file containing array with sample names in first column and true labels in second column or .npz file (requires using '-npz' option)